Upper Blepharoplasty

 While speed of recovery depends on numerous factors including age, blood thinners, and overall health, Dr. Lee recommends planning for bruising and swelling for at least a couple weeks.
 Most patients look good by 1 month after surgery when most of the swelling is gone.
 The “final result” is at 3 months after surgery but can sometimes be even longer in Asian patients.

 Patients apply ice to the eyelids for the first 2-3 days after surgery to reduce the swelling.
 There is minimal pain after surgery, and most patients simply use ice and Tylenol for any discomfort.
 Vision may be slightly blurry for a few days due to eyelid swelling and the antibiotic ointment.
 Patients can walk the same day of surgery and do light activities, including using the computer or watching TV.
 They should avoid heavy lifting, straining, or bending for the first 2 weeks.
 Antibiotic ointment is applied to the incisions for the first two weeks.
-The sutures either dissolve on their own or are removed 1 week after eyelid surgery.
+The sutures either dissolve on their own or are removed 10 days after eyelid surgery.

 Skip to content